dart-archive/www.dartino.org/faq.md

 # Feedback & contact details

-Dartino is still an early project, so we would love your feedback.
+Dartino is in the early stages of development, so we would love your feedback.
 Tell us what you think!

 * For direct feedback, you can email us at [dartino-feedback@googlegroups.com](mailto:dartino-feedback@googlegroups.com).